Back to Blog

 It uses push payment technology through Visa Direct or Mastercard Move.
 Senders and recipients use it to move money internationally without needing to exchange bank account details.

 Traditional remittance methods require an IBAN, a SWIFT code, and sometimes a bank branch address.
 Card-to-card transfers remove that friction entirely.
+Funds are pushed directly to a card account, making it one of the simplest cross-border options available today.

+The underlying infrastructure matters here.
+Visa Direct uses Original Credit Transactions (OCTs) to push funds to any eligible Visa card across its global network.
 Mastercard Move does the same across the Mastercard network, reaching nearly 10 billion endpoints worldwide.
 Both operate at speeds that traditional correspondent banking simply cannot match.

 Card eligibility is straightforward.
 Visa and Mastercard debit, credit, and some prepaid cards are supported.
 American Express is generally not accepted by card-to-card providers.

-Card-to-Card Transfer vs Aletrnatives
+Card-to-Card Transfer vs Alternatives

 Not every international payment method suits every situation.
 Understanding the differences helps you pick the right tool for your transfer.